2025 Thematic Outlook: AI and geopolitics forge new paths

 Video 01:54

-2024 was dominated by two themes, AI and Geopolitics, which had profound impacts on the markets and economy.
+2024 was dominated by two themes, AI and geopolitics, which had profound impacts on the markets and economy.
 For 2025, we believe these mega forces will continue to be at the front and center, but the backdrop is shifting, creating new risks and opportunities for investors over the next twelve months and beyond.
 In the coming year, we are looking at three important potential catalysts driving thematic investment opportunities.

 The first, is the impact of a "lower rate" environment.
 After 3 years of rising and higher rates, the beginning of a rate-cutting cycle could take pressure off long-duration assets, including companies that depend on floating rate debt, and non-cash flowing assets.
 We believe this presents new potential tailwinds in medical innovation as well as bitcoin.